anistor09/Neural_Ranking_Models/README.md

 # The impact of the semantic matching within interpolation-based re-ranking

-This README file supports my final bachelor thesis that can be found at: < input thesis link >.
+This README file supports my final bachelor thesis that can be found [here](https://repository.tudelft.nl/record/uuid:bca3254c-88e1-4285-9222-ab81afa4daac).
 Before using the library, it is strongly recomended to read the previously mentioned paper, alongside the Fast-Forward indexes paper (https://arxiv.org/abs/2311.01263).

 ## Repository overview